Shopify/polaris/src/components/SkeletonBodyText/README.md

 Skeleton body text component should:

 * Be used with [Skeleton page](/components/feedback-indicators/skeleton-page) when page content loads all at once.
 Together, these components give merchants an indication of what the page layout will be once loaded.
-* Be used on its own, inside any content container component (like a card), and when content loads after the main page load.
+* Be used on its own, inside any content container component (like a [card](/components/structure/card)), and when content loads after the main page load.
-* Give a general representation of a block of content being loaded.
+* Try to match the number of lines to the content being loaded so it gives an accurate representation.

 ---